 What Does Ube Taste Like?

-Ube tastes mildly sweet, slightly nutty, and naturally creamy โ like vanilla with a hint of pistachio.
-Itโs mellow but distinct, which is why it plays so well in milk breads, rolls, and frostings.
+Mildly sweet, slightly nutty, and naturally creamy.
+Think vanilla with a hint of pistachio.
+It's mellow but distinct, which is why it works so well in milk breads, rolls, and frostings.
+Once you bake with it, you'll understand why it ended up in everything from ube pandesal to cheesecake to crinkle cookies.

 What You'll Need